nasami14/CognitiveServices/README.md

 ![performance](https://user-images.githubusercontent.com/26039303/49925307-c78acc80-feb8-11e8-9d15-7e13f3b56540.png)

 By clicking on setting icon in the upper right corner we will find ProjectId, Training Key, Training Endpoin, Prediction Key and Prediction Endpoint.
-In the dollowing sections we are going to write some codes and use the above mentioned information to create a project, send a request (by bot app) to be compared with our trained model.
+In the following sections we are going to write some codes and use the above mentioned information to create a project, send a request (by bot app) to be compared with our trained model.

 ![setting](https://user-images.githubusercontent.com/26039303/49938842-5ad4f980-fedb-11e8-9704-c59ca82a43a9.png)